-Lead and Copper 2022 Sampling Contaminant Action Level (AL) MCLG 90 th Percentile Value Units # of Sites Above AL of Total Sites Violation Y/N Sources of Contamination Lead 15 0 0.3 ppb 0 of 9 N Corrosion of household plumbing, erosion of natural deposits.
-Copper 1.3 1.3 0.21 ppm 0 of 9 N Corrosion of household plumbing
+Lead and Copper - 2022 Sampling Contaminant Action Level (AL) MCLG 90 th Percentile Value Range of Tap Sampling Results Units # of Sites Above AL Total Sites Sources of Contamination Lead 15 0 0.3 N/A ppb 0 out of 9 Corrosion of household plumbing; Erosion of natural deposits.
+Copper 1.3 1.3 0.21 N/A ppm 0 out of 9 Corrosion of household plumbing.